CHRONOLAW PRIVACY POLICY

 • 30-day retention: Your data is retained for 30 days to allow for account recovery

-• After 30 days: All personal data and uploaded documents are permanently deleted from production systems
+• After 30 days: Personal data and uploaded documents are permanently deleted from production systems, except as described in Section 8.3

-• Backup retention: Data in backup systems is deleted within 90 days following our backup rotation schedule
+• Backup retention: Data in backup systems is deleted within 90 days following our backup rotation schedule, except as described in Section 8.3

 We may retain certain information for longer periods when: